Skip to content

 Rest assured, you’ll always have work as a plumber in Texas.
 It could be for major housing developments, or it might just be for Chip and Joanna Gaines (you never know).

-Ready to seize the moment and get to work?
-Before you start installing bathtubs or repairing pipes, you’ll need to get a Texas plumber’s license.
+Ready to seize the moment, get your plumbing license, and get to work?
 Don’t worry—we’ve broken down the entire process step by step to make it easier for you to find the information you need:

 We’ll show you everything you need to know—whether you’re a brand-new Texas plumber or just looking to renew your license.
 Bookmark this page and check it whenever you have a question about plumbing licenses in Texas.